sequelize/umzug/README.md

 });
 ```

 It is possible to pass the name of a migration until which the migrations should be reverted.
-This allows the reverse of multiple migrations at once.
+This allows the reverting of multiple migrations at once.

 ```js
 umzug.down({ to: '20141031080000-task' }).then(function (migrations) {